| Magic

 proven, and Durge passed all magic assessments made of him.
 Consequently,

 the case was closed.
+A

 few months later, Roland’s unit was sent into the Zone to answer